dymmond/edgy/docs/queries/queries.md

 ### How to use

-You simply need to use the `run_sync` functionality from Edgy and make it happen almost immediatly.
+You simply need to use the `run_sync` functionality from Edgy and make it happen almost immediately.

 ```python
 from edgy import run_sync